kaltura/playkit-ios-vr/README.md

 **Based On [MetalScope](https://github.com/ejeinc/MetalScope) SDK**

 ## Documentation

-Please see our [documentation](https://kaltura.github.io/playkit-ios-vr/) for usage and info.
+Please see our [documentation](https://kaltura.github.io/playkit-ios-vr/) for usage and information.

 ## License and Copyright Information

 All code in this project is released under the [AGPLv3 license](http://www.gnu.org/licenses/agpl-3.0.html) unless a different license for a particular library is specified in the applicable library path.

 Copyright © Kaltura Inc. All rights reserved.